 3. CISG.
 Article 71(1) states when a party may suspend performance of obligations and Article 71(2) carries that right over to cases where the goods have been "dispatched."
 These provisions have little detail.
-Article 71(2) provides that delivery can be suspended even if the buyer has a document entitling the buyer to obtain the goods.
-The Article 2 rule in subsection (c)(3) is to the contrary.
 Article 71(3), however, requires the party suspending performance to give immediate notice of suspension to the other and to continue performance if the other provides adequate assurance of his performance.
-These latter requirements are not found in Article 2.
-Should seller be obligated to give notice of stoppage to the buyer?
+These latter requirements are not found in

+Article 2.